Argentina Global Business Entities Guide Slovenia Limited Liability Company

 How are shares issued? (including information on payment obligations, registration requirements)

-With respect to d.o.o. there is no issuance of shares as it is for d.d.
+With respect to a d.o.o. there is no issuance of shares in contrast to a d.d.

-Articles of association of d.o.o. may stipulate how the shareholders pay the share capital subject to the provision regarding minimum share capital as described above.
-If not determined otherwise, shareholders must pay at least 1/4 of their own share capital, and the value of all guaranteed contributions must be at least EUR 7,500.00.
-Articles of association stipulate the ownership interest of each shareholder and this information is also evident from the business register.
+Articles of Association of a d.o.o. may stipulate how the shareholders pay the share capital subject to the provision regarding minimum share capital as described above.
+If not determined otherwise, shareholders must pay at least a quarter of their own share capital, and the value of all guaranteed contributions must be at least EUR 7,500.00.
+Articles of Association stipulate the ownership interest of each shareholder and which is also available on the business register.

 In addition, any increase of the share capital must be registered with the business register (Shareholders’ Meetings decide on an increase of the share capital.).

-If the share capital or part of it is provided as an in-kind contribution, the articles of association must state each in-kind contribution separately, as well as the amount of the in-kind contribution and the respective shareholder.
+If all or part of the share capital is provided as an in-kind contribution, the Articles of Association must state each in-kind contribution separately, the amount of the in-kind contribution, and the shareholder making the contribution.

 The contributions in-kind must be provided in full before the application for entry in the register.
 Also, the shareholder must prepare and sign a report on in-kind contributions before the application for entry in the register.

-If the total value for which an in-kind contribution is given is more than EUR 100,000.00, the shareholders must ensure that it is evaluated by the auditor.
+If the total value for which an in-kind contribution is given is more than EUR 100,000.00, the shareholders must have it be evaluated by the auditor.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions